elisawarner/WarnerPong/README.md

 Currently, the rules are simple: press the UP and DOWN keys to move.
 There is a difficult maneuver called a "spike," which occurs when you press LEFT at the same time the ball collides with the paddle.
 The ball flashes a red color when this happens and then it moves faster.

 ## Future Plans:
-1. Refactor code so that the players fit into a class
-2. Add a title page and effects for spiking
+1. Add a title page and effects for spiking
-3. Make spiking a little easier to do
+2. Make spiking a little easier to do
-4. Create a Hall of Fame for when the game ends.
+3. Create a Hall of Fame for when the game ends.
 Define game ending